 So, if you’re organising a Christmas party this year, can I help you think outside the ‘Selection box’ and tell Santa to bring an alternative gift for the children?
 I know many Christmas parties work on tight budgets but there are certainly fun stuff that Santa can bring that cost about the same price as a selection box, will last longer and won’t result in obesity and rotten teeth!

 As those who follow my blog know, I am involved in helping organise two Parent and Toddler Groups and every year Santa makes an appearance.
 The kids who come are aged between 0 and 4 and we usually have a budget of less than €3 per child.
 Over the past three years he has brought bubbles, hard back Christmas story books and wooden castanets.
 We have to choose items that parents can do with their younger children and older pre-school-ers can still enjoy.
 All three have been really well received.
 In my daughters’ montessori school, they have received books, which still come out regularly to be read.
+Depending on the age of the child and the budget, these wooden BabyBobi rattles would make a gorgeous gift from Santa.

 If your party is for older (Primary school aged) children, then here’s a few suggestions I think might work that won’t break the bank.